hallzy/website/README.md

 for the server, and the hostname of the server on each of their own lines in that order (see template).

+The password is optional.
+If you leave the password line blank for the linux bash script, ftp will ask you for a password.
+For the Windows Batch script it does not work this way, so the script allows you to just enter two lines of information, and if you do it assumes the first line is the username, and the second is the host, then the script will prompt you for the password (which will be visible as you type it).

 #### Windows

 The same applies for windows.
 The arguments file just needs to be created and